 Baku-APA.
-Oil prices fell on Monday amid growing doubts over whether a production-cut deal can be implemented among the Organization of the Petroleum Exporting Countries (OPEC) members, APA reports quoting Xinhua.
+Oil prices ended lower on Friday amid rising concerns over whether an output-cut deal can be reached among OPEC (the Organization of the Petroleum Exporting Countries) members, APA reports quoting Xinhua.

-Iraqi oil minister Jabar Ali al-Luaibi said last week that the country, second largest producer in OPEC, wanted to be exempt from output curbs as it needed more money to fight Islamic State militants.
+Iraqi Oil Minister Jabar Ali al-Luaibi said on Sunday that the country, the second largest producer in OPEC, wanted to be exempt from output curbs as it needed more money to fight Islamic State militants.

 OPEC agreed last month to cut oil production to 32.5 million barrels a day from current level of 33.24 million barrels a day to boost the market.
 The group will agree concrete levels of output by each country at its next formal meeting in November.